 Employees observe the same rules of behavior that are asked of patrons using the library.
-Eating or drinking while on duty in public areas is not permitted.
 Staff areas are provided for use while on break.
 Staff areas are to be kept clean and are to be cleaned after each employee's use.